witseie-elen4010/2023-group-lab-001/documentation/software3_group001_conventions.md

 1) Front end languages used: Javascript, Bootstrap

-2) Back end languages used: SQL in SQL Server
+2) Back end languages used: SQL in MySQL

 3) Coding style: code will be written in a defensive manner, following best practices for the languages used.
 		 All Javascript code will be formatted using the StandardJS conventions and its associated linter as a VSCode plugin.